Mitchelville: Churches/religion

 The First Baptist Church was founded in 1862 with 120 members and with the ex-slave Abraham Murchison as its first minister.
 By 1866, there were three churches in Mitchelville—the First Baptist Church, a Free Will Baptist church, and a Methodist church.
 Several missionary groups were active on Hilton Head Island during the war, but by 1866 all but the American Missionary Association had left the island.
 The American Missionary Association was largely funded by the Wesleyan Methodists, Free Presbyterians, and Free Will Baptists during the war years.
 After 1866, it relied on funds from the United States Tax Commission as northern interest waned in the freedmen on the Sea Islands.

 School

 In 1866 Hilton Head Island was divided into five school districts: Mitchelville, Marshland, Seabrook, Stoney, and Lawton.
 In Mitchelville District, the American Missionary Association supplied most of the teachers, and offered primary, intermediate, and high school classes at the various churches.
 There were as many as 238 students being taught in the district at one time, with classes meeting for up to five hours per day.
 Attendance varied according to job requirements and travel conditions of the students.
 Most teachers were white northerners, but in 1869 there was at least one black assistant teacher, and Sunday school lessons were taught by black teachers around 1870.
-Descendants of the former-slave town of Mitchelville built the Cherry Hill School in 1937.
+Descendants of the formerly enslaved town of Mitchelville built the Cherry Hill School in 1937.